vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 ## Setting Up Github Actions CI for V

-First we create a new file `ci.yml` in the `.github/workflows` directory.
-We have a few options to choose from:

-1. Add a new workflow from the _Actions_ tab of the repository.
-2. Run `mkdir -p .github/workflows` from the root of the project.
-Then use our preferred editor of choice to create the `ci.yml`file.
+Run `mkdir -p .github/workflows` from the root of the project.
+Then use the preferred editor of choice to create the `ci.yml` file in the `workflows` directory.
+Alternatively, we can add a new workflow from the _Actions_ tab of the repository.
-3. Use a graphical file manager to create the `.github` directory and then the `workflows` directory inside it.
-Proceed to create `ci.yml` inside that directory with our favourite text editor.

 ```text
 . (root of the project)